randomprogramming/weather-app/README.md

 ![Weather app](https://i.imgur.com/4lZjBoN.png)

-This web app written in React can show you the weather for any city
+This web app written in React can show you the weather for any city using the [OpenWeatherMapAPI](https://openweathermap.org/api).
+The "Daily weather" is currently a paid feature, so I can not implement it here.

 Currently has no home page, so you will not be able to access it with localhost:3000